oracle-devrel/technology-engineering/cloud-infrastructure/networking/dns/dns-forward-multidns-ref-arch/README.md

 ## When to use this asset?

-*WBefore implementing Private DNS in a multi DNS deployment*
+*Before implementing Private DNS in a multi DNS deployment*

 ## How to use this asset?